Bursting the Coronavirus Hype Bubble

 Masks don't work

-Before getting into a lengthy discussion that not everyone will read, I want to jump to the conclusion because it could save someone’s life: If you know anyone who is at high risk, make sure they understand that masks are unproven.
-They may choose to wear one regardless, but they should take precautions as if they’re not wearing one at all.
+If you know anyone who is at high risk, make sure they understand that masks are unproven.
+They may choose to wear one regardless, but they should take precautions as if they're not wearing one at all.

 If masks were effective, you would expect that areas where mask-wearing is common to have a lower percent of positive tests.
 But that's not what we see.
 Instead, in some cities that enacted mask requirements, the number of cases went up.
 But in other cities, cases went down.
 Obviously, masks had nothing to do with the number of cases changing.
 Rather, it's all about the timing.
 Places that required masks early saw the cases go up.
 Places that waited until later saw cases drop because the virus had already peaked on its own.